karthickraja2349/karthickraja2349/README.md

-# Hi there, I'm Karthick Raja 👋
+# Hi there, I'm Karthick Raja.K

 🎓 **BE ECE Graduate (2024)**
 Government College of Engineering, Tirunelveli